 Please note that this post may contain affiliate links and any sales made through such links will reward me a small commission – at no extra cost for you.

 Bali is a bucket list destination for many, and therefore is often viewed as expensive and unattainable.
-The good news, Bali is a super budget-friendly destination and visiting Bali on a budget is a completely realistic goal if you plan it out right.
+The good news, Bali is actually a super budget-friendly destination and visiting Bali on a budget is a completely realistic goal if you plan it out right.
 Not to mention, Bali is one of my all time favorite places!
-This blog post will cover everything you need to know about planning the perfect trip to Bali if you’re on a budget.
+Beautiful beaches, endless rice fields, and waterfalls all over the island, it is hard to not love this magical island.
+This blog post will cover everything you need to know about planning the perfect trip to Bali, Indonesia if you’re on a budget.

 Is it possible to travel to Bali on a budget?